Fondue for two

 3 cups of water

-Mains (a variety of meat and veggies is lovely in group but here are my suggestions for two)
+Mains (a variety of meat and veggies is lovely for a group but here are my suggestions for two)

 Meat: Choice of one (or two if you prefer) tender cut like beef eye filet or pork, chicken, game, prawns (shrimp) and tofu.
 About 200g per person.